Jordan Piggott

-Jordan Christian John Piggott (born 17 February 1999) is an English professional footballer who plays as a defender for AFC Telford United, on loan from Solihull Moors.

 Club career

 Dundee

 On 28 July 2017, Piggott signed for Dundee after being released by West Bromwich Albion.
 On 21 October 2017, he joined East Fife on an emergency loan until January 2018.
 Piggott made his debut for Dundee in the Scottish Premiership in a 4–0 loss to St Johnstone on 10 March 2018.
 He came on as a sub in the 18th minute, and had a shot deflected off of him for an own goal in the 24th minute.
 He was released by Dundee at the end of the season.

 Bangor City

 On 12 October 2018, Piggott joined Welsh second division side Bangor City, after having to wait six weeks for international clearance to sign a deal.

 Later career

 In August 2018, Piggott played for Alvechurch FC.

 In the summer 2019, Piggott joined Halesowen Town.
 In September 2019 it was reported that he had joined Sutton Coldfield, probably only on a dual registration.

 In the summer of 2020, Piggott signed for National League side Solihull Moors.
 On 4 August 2021, Piggott joined National League North side Gloucester City on loan until 5 January 2022.
 On 11 January 2022, Piggott joined National League North side AFC Telford United on a short-term loan deal until 8 February 2022.